Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 South Carolina Stats and Trends

-- South Carolina has covered the spread every time thus far this season.
+- South Carolina has two wins against the spread in three games this season.

-- This season, the Gamecocks won ATS in their only game as an underdog of 5.5 points or more.
+- The Gamecocks have been underdogs by 5 points or more once this year and covered the spread.

-- When South Carolina picks up over 274.7 yards, the team is 2-0 against the spread and 2-1 overall.
+- When South Carolina amasses more than 274.7 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Gamecocks have turned the ball over four more times (6 total) than the Wildcats have forced a turnover (2) this season.
+- The Gamecocks have turned the ball over six times this season, four more turnovers than the Wildcats have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.